maximosandoval/MERN-search-engine/README.md

 ## Built With

-The program was built with teh following:
+The program was built with the following:

 * GraphQL
 * Apollo Server